Instant Pot Breakfast Casserole

 - Chives (about 2-3 tbsp), sliced into small pieces

-Seeing as we’re using a springform pan with some runny ingredients (egg) it’s okay if some egg seeps out of the bottom sides of the springform pan.
+IF you’re using a springform pan with some runny ingredients (egg) it’s okay if some egg seeps out of the bottom sides of the springform pan.
 Not a big deal and expected.
-You can also wrap the bottom of the springform pan with foil to prevent any leakage OR use a Pyrex bowl (that fits) that you cover with foil too.
+You can also wrap the bottom of the springform pan with foil to prevent any leakage OR use a Corningware casserole dish.
 To that point, if you use a crappy springform pan, the eggs CAN leak a bunch depending on the springform pan you use, so use a good one with a nice, secure bottom (oy).
 If the bottom isn’t that tight (oy), and you don’t wish for leakage, line the bottom and sides of the pan with non-stick foil.

 If you fear seeing the “burn” message, rinse the bottom of your liner pot after you sauté the meat and veggies before returning to the Instant Pot to pressure cook the casserole.
 But this didn’t happen to me at all and it came to pressure and cooked totally fine.